 Highways asset management

-We maintain a vast network of road, over 1,400km in total, together with a large footway network.
-In addition to this, our highways team maintains over 220 bridges and structures, 23,000 streetlights, pedestrian crossings, drainage, traffic lights and signs along the road network.
+We maintain a vast network of roads, over 1,400km in total, together with a large footway network.
+In addition to this, our highways team maintains over 220 bridges and structures, 23,000 streetlights, pedestrian crossings, drainage, traffic lights and signs on the road network.
 Our team also manages improvement schemes including speed limits, traffic calming measures and parking services.
 We also look after other public rights of way, such as footpaths and bridleways.

 Network Management Maintenance Plan